jaseemabid/blog/preview/inc.md

 _Exercises:_

 1. Compare the code generated by GCC and Clang.
 1. Drop the `-masm=intel` flag to generate AT&T syntax.
-This is the form the paper uses but I prefer intel.
 1. Observe changes in generated code with varying optimization levels like `-O1`, `-O3` etc.
 1. Read the assembly generated by larger C programs for other features like